Kelvin–Helmholtz Instability Growth Rate Calculator

 Formula: τ = 1 / γ

-Each part of the formula has a clear interpretation.
-The factor k means shorter wavelengths correspond to larger wavenumbers and therefore faster growth in the ideal model.
+Each part of the Kelvin–Helmholtz formula has a direct physical meaning.
+The factor k means shorter wavelengths correspond to larger wavenumbers and therefore faster ideal growth.
 The factor |Δv| means stronger shear drives faster amplification.
-The density term acts as an inertia weighting: if one fluid is much lighter than the other, the interface does not respond in exactly the same way as it would for equal densities.
-The expression is symmetric in ρ₁ and ρ₂, so exchanging the labels of the two fluids does not change the result.
+The density term acts as an inertia weighting: if one fluid is much lighter than the other, the interface does not respond exactly like a perfectly symmetric pair of layers.
+The expression is symmetric in ρ₁ and ρ₂, so exchanging the labels of the two fluids does not change the predicted rate.

 Start by finding the velocity difference: Δv = 30 - 10 = 20 m/s.
 Next compute the wavenumber: k = 2π/100 ≈ 0.0628 m⁻¹.
 Then evaluate the density factor, which is √(1.1 × 1.3) / (1.1 + 1.3).
 Numerically, that is approximately 1.1958 / 2.4 ≈ 0.498.
-Multiplying all terms gives a growth rate of about γ ≈ 0.0628 × 20 × 0.498 ≈ 0.625 s⁻¹.
+Multiplying all terms gives a Kelvin–Helmholtz growth rate of about γ ≈ 0.0628 × 20 × 0.498 ≈ 0.625 s⁻¹.

-Limitations and Assumptions
+Limitations and Assumptions for Kelvin–Helmholtz Growth Estimates

-Gravity and stratification can also change the picture substantially.
+Gravity and stratification can also change the Kelvin–Helmholtz picture substantially.
 If the denser fluid lies below the lighter one, stable stratification can suppress vertical motion and slow the development of billows.
 If the density arrangement is unfavorable, gravity can instead contribute to instability through Rayleigh–Taylor effects.
 Surface tension is important for liquid interfaces and can stabilize short wavelengths.
 In magnetized plasmas, magnetic tension can suppress or redirect the instability depending on field geometry.
 None of those effects are included in the present calculation.

-For that reason, the best use of this page is as a screening or teaching tool.
+For that reason, the best use of this Kelvin–Helmholtz page is as a screening or teaching tool.
 It is excellent for building intuition, checking units, comparing scenarios, and obtaining a first-order timescale.
 It is not a substitute for a full dispersion relation when your application depends on stratification, finite thickness, compressibility, viscosity, or electromagnetic forces.
 If your system is safety-critical or scientifically precise, treat the output as a baseline estimate and then refine it with a more complete model.

-Even with those limitations, the calculator remains valuable because the ideal formula highlights the core physics cleanly.
+Even with those limitations, the calculator remains valuable because the ideal formula highlights the core Kelvin–Helmholtz physics cleanly.
 It shows that instability growth strengthens with increasing shear, weakens with increasing inertia, and accelerates at shorter wavelengths in the absence of additional stabilizing mechanisms.
 Those trends are often the first things a student, researcher, or engineer wants to understand before moving on to more advanced analysis.